4liceD/avatar-pbr-textures/README.md

-Collection of self created pbr textures for vrchat avatars
+Collection of self created pbr textures for vrchat avatars.
+Please only use them if you own the original models.

-Currwntly supported avatars:
+Currwntly added avatars:

 Rindo
 https://booth.pm/ko/items/3443188